atanumondal-2001/Flipkart_Homepage_Clone/README.md

 # Flipkart_Homepage_Clone
-Flipkart Homepage Clone Using HTML, CSS, Bootstrap 3 and Javascript with dark light mode
+Flipkart Homepage Clone Using HTML, CSS, Bootstrap 3 and Javascript with dark light mode and Geo-Location Function (On a button click you will get to see Your Location, State and Country)

 Homepage clone with the following sections :
                   1. Navigation Bar